BotArtist: Generic approach for bot detection in Twitter via semi-automatic machine learning pipeline: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this research paper, we introduce a semi-automatic machine learning pipeline (SAMLP) that addresses multiple challenges in creating machine learning models, including feature selection, hyperparameter fine-tuning, model evaluation, decision threshold optimization for binary classification, and provides model explainability through the SHAP game-theoretical approach.
 We apply this developed pipeline to create BotArtist, a versatile bot detection model based on user profile features.
 Our approach is trained and evaluated alongside current state-of-the-art solutions using nine different datasets.
-As demonstrated in our experiments, BotArtist surpasses existing, more complex methods in terms of generalization, achieving almost a 10\% increase in total F1-score in multiple dataset comparisons and a 6.5\% increase in separated dataset comparisons.
-Additionally, we offer insights into the final model's decision-making process and the patterns it captures, based on the SHAP game-theoretical approach.
-Upon acceptance of this paper, we will make the developed SAMLP pipeline available for further research, along with the BotArtist model, which can label existing profile data.
+As demonstrated in our experiments, BotArtist surpasses existing, more complex methods in terms of generalization, achieving almost a 10\% increase in the total F1 score in comparisons of multiple data sets and a 6.
+5\% increase in comparisons of separated data sets.
+Additionally, we offer insights into the final model's decision-making process and the patterns it captures, based on the SHAP game-theoretical approach (available at the repository).

 One of the limitations of the presented methodology is the relatively limited feature set, which might make it susceptible to evasion by future bot accounts that specifically aim to avoid detection based on these features.
-Further research conducted over a longer period is required to assess the model's effectiveness in detecting bot accounts in the evolving landscape of social media.
+Further research conducted over a longer period is required to assess the model's effectiveness in detecting bot accounts in the evolving landscape of social networks.

+For further research, we provide one of the largest labeled datasets containing user profiles correlated with another publicly available dataset of the 127M user posts.
+Such large labeled data will allow the development of state-of-the-art LLM models to detect bot-generated content in the post-Twitter API era.